wckdrzr/Gaspar/README.md

 **UrlPrefix**    `string`    When building the service contract, you can prefix the url with this value; e.g. `"http://myservice.com:81"`.
 The service url will be built from this followed by `/` then the action route.
 Can include `{ServiceName}`, `{ServiceHost}` or `{ServicePort}` to have those placeholders replaced (see the demo file).

-For CSharp controllers (all optional):
+For CSharp, TypeScript and Angular controllers (optional):

-- **UrlHandlerFunction**    `string`    If you would like to run your url through a function to ensure it is correct, you can provide the function name here.
-Your code will need to provide a static string extension method; as follows:
+- **UrlHandlerFunction**    `string`    If you would like to run your url through a function to ensure it is correct, or apply environmental prefixes;  You can provide the function name here.

+  For CSharp, your code will need to provide a static string extension method; as follows:

   ```csharp
   internal static class StringExtensions